 - In Spin City, Mayor Winston and an ex-girlfriend from his college days had apparently been driven apart by an overly competitive tennis match.

-- Played with How I Met Your Mother: Ted, Barney and Robin come home to discover telltale signs of a fight between Lilly and Marshall.
-While Robin makes the correct guess that the fight was over Lilly's terrible spending habits preventing them from getting a decent loan for the couple's new apartment (which Marshall only found out about when they went in to get the loan), Ted and Barney assume it was because Lilly left the lid off of the peanut butter jar.
+- Played with How I Met Your Mother: Ted, Barney, and Robin come home to discover telltale signs of a fight between Lily and Marshall.
+While Robin makes the correct guess that the fight was over Lily's terrible spending habits preventing them from getting a decent loan for the couple's new apartment (which Marshall only found out about when they went in to get the loan), Ted and Barney assume it was because Lily left the lid off of the peanut butter jar.
 Which makes all the more hilarious when Ted hits redial on the house phone and discovers that the last person called was a divorce attorney.
-Subverted in that neither Lilly or Marshall want to get divorced: Lilly only wanted to get divorced legally so that they could put the loan in Marshall's name and get a better rate; neither of them even considered breaking up their relationship.
+Subverted in that neither Lily nor Marshall want to get divorced: Lily only wanted to get divorced legally so that they could put the loan in Marshall's name and get a better rate; neither of them even considered breaking up their relationship.
 Marshall eventually nixes the plan, saying that even "divorce on paper" is too much for him; he treasures their marriage too much.

-- A sketch in That Mitchell And Webb Sound has a woman and her husband half-heartedly arguing about his having an affair.
-Turns out she's really just itching to pick a fight because she hasn't gotten over the far worse trauma caused by him leaving the fridge door open a week earlier.
+- A sketch in That Mitchell and Webb Sound has a woman and her husband half-heartedly arguing about his having an affair.
+Turns out she's really just itching to pick a fight because she hasn't got over the far worse trauma caused by him leaving the fridge door open a week earlier.
 She had to throw out almost a whole quiche!

 - And don't forget the milk!
 All that milk!

-- The title of Barefoot In The Park comes from an argument (which leads to a threatened divorce), nominally about how Paul didn't want to take a barefoot walk in Central Park.
+- The title of Barefoot in the Park comes from an argument (which leads to a threatened divorce), nominally about how Paul didn't want to take a barefoot walk in Central Park in the winter.

 - In the French play Lapin Lapin, the older daughter of the family leaves her husband.
 Why?
 Because he told her during their breakfast "Pass me the salt".

-- In one episode of The Simpsons, Mr. and Mrs. Van Houten have a breakup that's precipitated by one spouse losing a game of Pictionary, though this incident was really only the Rant Inducing Slight for long held deep grudges.
+- In "A Milhouse Divided", Mr. and Mrs. Van Houten have a public breakup that's precipitated by one spouse losing a game of Pictionary, though this incident was really only the Rage Breaking Point for long-held deep grudges.